 Raised ranch house plans also called hikers, ranchers, American ranchers, can be found in almost every part of the United States.
 Particularly popular in the 1940s to the 1970s, the ranch house came to represent suburban America.
 The style is now popular all over the world.

-12 Photos Gallery of: Facts About Raised Ranch House Plans
+12 Picture Gallery: Facts about Raised Ranch House Plans

 The raised ranch house plans was built by designer Cliff in May 1932 in San Diego, according to the website Ranch Revival.
 Abraham Levitt and Son’s popularized ranch style in their Planned community in the 1940s.
 According to the website plan collection, ranch-style homes are: a single story, deep-lying roof foot, surface efficiency and long, slim layouts.
 Ranch-style homes are based on simplicity in design.